 - Send a personal note or e-mail to each person you are interested in networking with.
 Give or ask for a date of next contact or ask for meeting.
 Then follow-up and follow through.

 - Send out a general note to those you have no interest or need in networking with but enjoyed meeting.
-This can be a short blind copied e-mail message.
+This can be a short e-mail message.
 Just let them know that it was nice meeting them and sign off with your business information.
-There is a better chance that you will be remembered.
-Why be remembered by someone you don't want to network with?
-Because you may want to network with their friend!
+Sign off with your full name below your given name or nickname, there is a better chance that you will be remembered.
+Why be remembered by someone if you don't want to network with them?
+Because you may want to network with their friend.
 Because remembering a person can mean a referral.